MapRock/TimeMolecules/tutorials/event_transforms/readme.md

 - `traffic` → `moderatetraffice` (avg miles per hour > 3.0 < 25.00)
 - `traffic` → `lighttraffic` (avg miles per hour at speed limit)

-4. Let the complex event processing (CEP) feature of the event processing component categorize events.
+4. Let the [complex event processing (CEP)](https://eugeneasahara.com/2025/09/25/reptile-intelligence-an-ai-summer-for-cep/) feature of the event processing component categorize events.
 The CEP is built to perform these tasks in a fairly robust manner.
-It's upstream of Time Molecules.
+It's upstream of Time Molecules, where it doesn't affect performance and it's easy to roll up events.

 That lets the agent regroup multiple event codes into a broader category before building sequences, Markov models, or other process outputs.
 The metadata for `dbo.ParseTransforms` explicitly describes it as turning a transforms JSON object into a normalized rowset of source-event to target-event mappings for downstream modeling. :contentReference[oaicite:2]{index=2}